Recoskie/swingIO/README.md

 The file system <a href="https://github.com/Recoskie/RandomAccessFileV">RandomAccessFileV</a> implements the event system.

-The new IO system can also map file, or disk positions as virtual addresses, and back to actual positions on a disk, or file.
+The new IO system can also map an file, or disk position as an virtual address position.

-Which is useful, for mapping binary applications, and making changes to binary applications.
+Which is useful, for mapping binary applications, and making changes to binary applications, or can be used to make fragmented data easy to read.

 The RandomAccessFileV documentation also shows how to design a GUI-IO component.